Sigaus nivalis: Morphology

 Sigaus nivalis is polymorphic and has cryptic coloration resembling the surrounding rocky habitat.
 The color morphs can be either grey or grey mottled brown.
 Individuals with scarlet, purple or indigo-black flash-display of the hind legs have been collected at various sites (unlike the reddish brown hind legs in S. collinus).
 Males are usually smaller than females.
 The known body length of males range between 15–24 mm, and the females between 16–40 mm.
 The length of the hind femur of males are 8.5-12.5 mm, and the females are 11.5–17 mm.
 Generally, the body size of S. nivalis is smaller than S. robustus.
-Body size of adult S. nivalis increases with elevation, the largest individuals are found above 1200m asl and the smallest on stream edges at low elevation.
+Body size of adult S. nivalis increases with elevation, and latitude the largest individuals are found above 1200m asl and the smallest on stream edges at low elevation.

 Sigaus nivalis with grey mottled brown body color and scarlet flash-display of the hind legs.

 A mating pair of S. nivalis showing mounting behavior with the smaller male on top.